 - Frequent rushing to the bathroom after having food

 - Excessive exercise

 - Poor concentration

-Here we need to remind ourselves of the difference between hunger, which is a physical need for food, and appetite, which is more complex.
-In the case of people with eating disorders, appetite is affected as it is a complex system that involves different hormones that circulate in the blood.
-Brain scans have shown that hunger signals can adapt so that the usual pleasure that one feels after having food can be replaced with being hungry.
+Here we need to remind ourselves of the difference between hunger and appetite.
+Hunger is a physical need for food while appetite is a much more complex system.
+The reason to this is because it involves different hormones that circulate in the blood.
+Brain scans have shown that hunger signals can adapt, so that pleasure after having food can be replaced with being hungry.

-Anorexia nervosa – characterised by the restriction of food intake or binge eating followed by purging behaviour, all leading to a significantly low body weight.
-Body mass index is an indicator of the severity of anorexia nervosa and can be
+Anorexia nervosa – characterised by the restriction of food intake or binge eating followed by purging behaviour.
+This is leading to a significantly low body weight.
+Body mass index is the best indicator of the severity of anorexia nervosa.

 Mild: BMI of 17-17.9